 This domain level requirement expands into two different key requirements which are flexible and modular comment storage, and easy to share documentation between users.
 For the environmental purposes, the constraint that we have with our product is focused more on the easy to share documentation between users.
 When development teams are working on large company projects together they normally have some central hub in which they keep all their code base and documentation that has happened with the project.
 One of the most popular version control systems for teams is Git.
 For example, the website GitHub is a central site making sure that the codebase is managed well and that the chaos that happens when projects are being developed can be managed in a central area [5].

-In addition, with this integration, our project wants to make sure that we also integrate into a Git environment and this causes us to have an environmental requirement from our client.
 This Git integration will allow people to still manage the codebase systems like before however, they will also be integrating our functional requirements that include comment stores and configuration files.
 The Git integration allows a user to also use our comments from the comment stores but when being committed to Git they will not be integrated into the codebase.
 This will help solve the general problem of separating software from the documentation.
 The GitHub website is a resource that allows for users to have a team environment setting and this setting is one of our domain level requirements within our project.